newtonproject/HEP-specification/NewDApp.md

-# Dapp-in-Dapp
+# NewDApp

-Newton provides a Javascript API for Dapps-in-Dapps, which are mini-programs that run within the [NewPay Wallet] Dapp
+Newton provides a Javascript API for NewDApps.

 ## User Account Creation and Login